Helpful Resources for LGBTQIA Social Work

 • Family Acceptance Project: The Family Acceptance Project is an education, intervention, policy and research project working to prevent LGBTQIA health and mental health risks in context of families, cultures and faith communities.

 • Family Equality: Family Equality’s mission is to advance lived and legal equality for LGBTQ families and for those who wish to form them.
-The organization does extensive state advocacy work to drive policy change.
+The organization conducts extensive state-level advocacy to drive policy change.

-• SAGE Advocacy & Services for LGBT Elders: This organization is focused on older LGBT populations, working on advocacy and providing resources related to LGBT aging.
+• SAGE Advocacy & Services for LGBT Elders: This organization focuses on older LGBT adults, advocating and providing resources related to LGBT aging.

 • Trans Family Support Services: This organization provides family engagement services, training, education and speaker services that promote a gender-affirming and accepting community.